 These shots help teach your body to not be allergic and are given over the course of a couple of years until a target dose is reached.
 Once the right dosage has been reached, your doctor will work with you on a maintenance schedule.

 Allergy shots are the most effective way of treating allergies and work better than most prescription medications.
 A course of allergy shots can give you long-term symptom relief that could last for 5-10 years.
 Many people have symptom relief the rest of their life.
-You can discuss the cost of allergy shots with your insurance provider.

 How much do allergy shots cost?

 The cost of allergy shots varies based on a few factors, including how many things you are allergic to and how frequently you need shots to keep your symptoms under control.
-Shots begin on a weekly basis and over time, your doctor may reduce your shots to once per month.
+Shots begin on a weekly basis and, over time, your doctor may reduce your shots to once per month.
 Typically, the cost is between $2,000 - $4,000 yearly, if you don’t have medical insurance.

 The good news is that insurance will usually cover some – maybe even most – of the cost of getting allergy shots.
 And depending on your plan, you may only need to pay your copay.
 But check your insurance so you know for sure.